zerok/carparkbot/README.md

 ## How to build

-First you have to have [glide](https://github.com/Masterminds/glide) installed.
+First you have to have [govendor](https://github.com/kardianos/govendor) installed.
 After that:

 ```
-$ glide install
+$ govendor sync
 $ go build
 ```